AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 Many terms and definitions here are borrowed from the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).
 :::

-An "Execution Context" includes the information necessary to initiate AVM execution along with the state maintained by the AVM throughout execution:
+An **execution context** includes the information necessary to initiate AVM execution along with the state maintained by the AVM throughout execution:
 ```
 AVMContext {
     environment: ExecutionEnvironment,